andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 Land*.
 But that's just the Oklahoma in me.
 And I'm sure every single person at the Nasher made a connection to the piece that felt just at powerful and profound to them.

+The most wonderful part of Mark's piece is the fact that there's no message.
+There's no agenda.
+He presents the world the way he sees it and allows the audience to come to their own conclusion.

+At least that's my conclusion.

 <h4 class="article-subheader">Dress Rehearsal</h4>
 The day before our first performances we mosey over to the Nasher for a full